Fe-56/50.002-Computation-Structures---1D-Project-16-bit-ALU/README.md

 # 50.002 Computation Structures: 1D Project Checkoff 1 (16-bit ALU)

-This repository contains the code for 16-bit ALU, as well as the tester (including FSM and ROMs) to test the various functionalities of the ALU.

 Done by Group 1:
 - 1004997	Brandon Ong Jian Xun
 - 1005016	Goh Ying Ming, Bryce